mattfeltonma/azure-demo-labs-tf/labs/hub-and-spoke/README.md

 2. Create a [terraform tfvars file](https://developer.hashicorp.com/terraform/language/values/variables) that includes the variables below.
 You can also pass these variables at the command line when running terraform apply.

-* key_vault_admin - This is the object id you obtained from the prerequiste step 2.
+* key_vault_admin - This is the object id you obtained from the prerequisites step 2.

 * tags - These are the tags you want associated to the resource.
 By default two tags will be added in addition to the tags you specify.
 A createdBy tag will be added to each resource with the objectId of the user who created the resources.
 A createdTime tag will be added as well indicating the time the resource was created.
 Example: {environment = "lab", product = "test"}